An SMT Solver for Software Verification

 The Alt-Ergo Users' Club was launched in 2019, as a way for the Alt-Ergo team to get closer to their users, collect their needs, integrate them in the Alt-Ergo roadmap, and ensure sustainable funding for this project's long-term development.

-We are proud to thank the members of the Club, Adacore, Thales, CEA List, MERCE (Mitsubishi Electric R&D Centre Europe) and Trust-In-Soft for their support!
+We are proud to thank the members of the Club for their support: AdaCore, CEA List, Thalès, TrustInSoft and MERCE (Mitsubishi Electric R&D Centre Europe), as well as the Why3 team.

 adacore logo trust-in-soft logo thales logo mitsubishi logo cea list logo